HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.cpp.faq-cpp.md

 ### My breakpoints aren't being hit

-When you start debugging, if your breakpoints aren't bound (solid red circle) or they are not being hit, you may need to enable [[vs.1.7.#how-do-i-enable-debug-symbols]] during compilation.
+When you start debugging, if your breakpoints aren't bound (solid red circle) or they are not being hit, you may need to enable [how-do-i-enable-debug-symbols](#how-do-i-enable-debug-symbols) during compilation.

 ### Debugging starts but all the lines in my stack trace are grey

-If your debugger is showing a grey stack trace, won't stop at a breakpoint, or the symbols in the call stack are grey, then your executable was compiled without [[vs.1.7.#how-do-i-enable-debug-symbols]].
+If your debugger is showing a grey stack trace, won't stop at a breakpoint, or the symbols in the call stack are grey, then your executable was compiled without [how-do-i-enable-debug-symbols](#how-do-i-enable-debug-symbols).

 ## What do I do if I suspect a C/C++ extension problem